jamesacklin/james-acklin-site/static/markdown/index.md

 I'm James Acklin, a product designer and front-end developer at Nielsen in Pittsburgh, PA.
-I have been working for about a decade creating digital experiences and tools on the Web for professionals and consumers.
+I've created digital experiences and tools on the Web for professionals and consumers for about a decade.
 My design practice concentrates on human-centered design methodologies and high-fidelity prototyping with an emphasis on in-browser deliverables.
-At Nielsen, I research, prototype, design, and write some JavaScript for all user-facing features of a web-based data analysis and visualization tool called Rhiza, with a strong focus on geospatial analysis and repeatable workflows.
+At Nielsen, I research, prototype, design, and write a little JavaScript for all user-facing features of Rhiza, a web-based data visualization tool specializing in geospatial analysis and user-programmable workflows.

 I'm currently interested in the following: